More than 15,000 Australians get home care tips from our monthly newsletter

 All Government-funded aged care services are overseen by the Aged Care Quality and Safety Commission, which sets quality standards for organisations that provide aged care.
 A key tenant of the quality standards is the Charter of Aged Care Rights, which outlines the rights of all participants in aged care.

-There are several Government programs that provide funding for aged care services.
+Several Government programs provide funding for aged care services.
 Originally, these programs delegated funding to approved providers, who then used it to offer services.
 However, in 2017, the funding structure of home care was reorganised to offer consumer-directed care.
 Now, home care funding is delegated directly to aged care participants, who can then choose what provider they want to use for their care.
 And in July 2024, residential care funding will transition to a similar structure of consumer-directed care.

 Although providers, not workers, are the ones who manage these funds, it’s important for aged care workers to be aware of the consumer-directed care structure.
 The goal of this structure is to give participants choice and control about how they get the services they need.
 As an aged care worker, the quality of service you provide to the individuals you serve is a key factor that determines whether their satisfaction with the provider you work for.
 By providing high-quality service and meeting the needs of clients, aged care workers play an essential role in supporting both the health of their clients and the success of their employer.